stzr1123/stzr1123.github.io/more.md

 A list of projects I have worked on.

 ## [Machine Learning Resources](/machine_learning)
-My recommendations on various resources for ML and AI.
+My recommendations on some resources for ML and AI.